Skip to main content

 • Submits weekly lesson plans, mid-quarter check-ins, and quarterly report cards on time.

-• Communicates proactively with parents through school-approved channels.
+• Communicates daily with parents through school-approved channels.

 • Participates in school-wide events.